 - Unique – The input for the current instructions comes only from the preceding instruction.

-- Finite – The algorithm ends giving the result after the execution of a finite number of instructions.
+- Finite – The algorithm ends by giving the result after the execution of a finite number of instructions.

-Advantages of the algorithm and why should we use the algorithm in programming?
+Advantages of the algorithm, and why should we use the algorithm in programming?

-How this technology will help you in your career growth?
+How will this technology help you in your career growth?